This Chocolate Chili Rugelach has got a kick! If you like chocolate and spice, these cookies are for you.

 - 2 egg yolks plus 1 teaspoon water for glazing

 - (If you don't have a food processor, let butter and cream cheese come to room temperature.
-With a stand or hand mixer with beater attachment, cream together butter, cream cheese and sugar just until light and fluffy, about 2 minutes.
+With a stand or hand mixer with beater attachment, or just a spoon or whisk, cream together butter, cream cheese and sugar just until light and fluffy, about 1 minute.
 Then add in sour cream, vanilla and salt and combine.
-Lastly, add in flour and mix just until combined.
-This method will lead to a chewier, puffier rugelach vs. the flakier cookie with cold ingredients.)
+Lastly, add in flour and mix with a spoon or your hands just until combined.
+This method will lead to a chewier rugelach vs. the flakier cookie with cold ingredients.)

-- When ready to bake, combine chocolate, cocoa powder, sugar and cayenne pepper for filling in a small bowl.
+- When ready to bake, combine chocolate, cocoa powder, sugar, salt and cayenne pepper for filling in a small bowl.
+Prep your melted and cooled butter.

-- Roll out each ball one at a time on a well floured surface into a 9-inch circle.
+- Roll out each ball one at a time on a lightly-floured surface with a floured rolling pin into a 9-10 inch circle about 1/8 inch thick.
 Keep the other balls refrigerated until you are ready to use them.

 - Whisk egg yolks with 1 teaspoon water to make egg wash.

-- Sprinkle about ¼ of filling onto the circle.
+- Brush 1 tablespoon of the melted butter on the rugelach.
+Sprinkle about 1/4 of filling onto the circle.
 Cut the circle into 12 even triangles.
 Roll up each triangle from the wide end and secure the point into the cookie so you have a little spiral.
 Place cookies on a parchment lined cookie sheet point side down, and freeze for 30 minutes.
 Repeat with other balls.
 Whisk egg yolks with water and wash over rugelach and sprinkle with more sugar.